 |$87,001 to $180,000||$19,822 plus 37c for each $1 over $87,000|

 |$180,001 and over||$54,232 plus 45c for each $1 over $180,000|

 If your term deposit has a term of less than one year, you will need to declare any interest payment you receive in your tax return for that year.
-However, if you have invested your money for a period of longer than 12 months, when you declare your income depends on when your deposit matures and when interest is paid on your account.
+However, if you have invested your money for a period of longer than 12 months, when you declare your interest income depends on when the interest is paid on your account.

 If interest is paid at maturity, you will need to declare that interest on your tax return for the year in which your investment matures.
 However, if interest is credited to you throughout the term, for example if you receive monthly or half-yearly interest payments, you will need to declare any interest earned for the financial year in which it was credited to your account.

 What if I decide to roll over my interest earnings into a new term deposit?

 When a term deposit matures, many people choose to automatically roll over their initial deposit and any interest earned into a new term deposit account.
 However, if you choose this option and re-invest your interest rather than accessing it, you will still need to declare the interest on your tax return.

 If it's a joint term deposit the interest payments are split equally.